 An Autism Spectrum Disorder (ASD) can be defined as a lifelong developmental disability that impacts an individual’s ability to communicate, interpret language, and interact with others.
-The most recent data from the Centers for Disease Control and Prevention (CDC) indicates that as many as 1 in every 54 children in the United States have autism.
-Autism is seen in all racial, ethnic, and socio-economic backgrounds, but prevalence rates suggest it is more common in boys.
+The most recent data from the Centers for Disease Control and Prevention (CDC) indicates that as many as 1 in every 54 children in the United States meet diagnostic criteria for autism.
+Autism is seen in all racial, ethnic, and socio-economic backgrounds.

 For additional facts & statistics about autism, click here, or visit the Virginia Commonwealth University Autism Center for Excellence (VCU-ACE).

 For more detailed information on autism during different developmental stages, click the categories below: